stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

 functions for event information” section of the `Graphics.UI.Gtk.Gdk.EventM` module.

-I encourage you compile and run the application to see that it responds to button activation and closes properly.
+I encourage you to compile and run the application to see that it responds to button activation and closes properly.

 ## Using `IORef`s for application state